jostmey/DeepNeuralClassifier/README.md

 ###### Training

 Feed-forward neural networks are commonly trained using *backpropagation* to minimize the error between the desired and actual output.
-The backpropgation algorithm is an efficient method for computing the gradient of the error-loss function.
-The error from the output is passed backward through the weights of the neural network, multipling the errors by the derivative of that layer.
+The backpropagation algorithm is an efficient method for computing the gradient of the error-loss function.
+The error from the output is passed backward through the weights of the neural network, multiplying the errors by the derivative of that layer.
 Each backward pass through a previous layer amounts to carrying out the Chain rule (from Calculus) to compute the derivative.
 The error-loss is minimized by moving the weights of the neural network down the gradient.
 Changes are made to the weights in small, discrete steps determined by the value of the *learning rate*.

 Minimizing the cross-entropy error is equivalent to maximizing the Likelihood function, allowing us to train neural networks using Maximum Likelihood methods.
 To follow the true gradient of the Likelihood function would require using the entire dataset at each iteration to update the weights.
-In practice, only a minibatch is used each time.
-The unused examples are set aside for use in future minibatches.
+In practice, only a mini-batch is used each time.
+The unused examples are set aside for use in future mini-batches.
 By not using the entire dataset, the objective function is lost.
-That said, theoretical evidence suggests that the use of minibatches will not distort the objective function if the learning rate is decreased at each iteration following a specific schedule [1].
+That said, theoretical evidence suggests that the use of mini-batches will not distort the objective function if the learning rate is decreased at each iteration following a specific schedule [1].
 The schedule used here is an approximation--the learning rate is decreased following a linear progression.

 A problem with gradient optimization methods such as backpropagation is that the fitting procedure may not find the global minima of the error-loss function.
 A momentum term is included to help escape from local minimums.